symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 Installing and configuring Doctrine PHPCR ODM
 =============================================
 The goal of this tutorial is to install and configure Doctrine PHPCR ODM.
-Note that Symfony2.1 (currently master) is required for the CMF to work.

 For more details see the `official PHPCR ODM documentation <http://www.doctrine-project.org/projects/phpcr-odm.html>`_ Some additional information can be found on the `DoctrinePhpcrBundle github.com project <https://github.com/doctrine/DoctrinePHPCRBundle>`_ which for the most part mimics the standard `DoctrineBundle <https://github.com/doctrine/DoctrineBundle>`_.

+Finally for information about PHPCR see the `official PHPCR website <http://phpcr.githb.com>`_.

 .. index:: PHPCR, ODM